thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_DispersalCoordinator.h.rst.txt

        // Our map of dispersal probabilities (if required)
-       // This will contain cummulative probabilities across rows Map<double> dispersal_prob_map;
+       // This will contain cummulative probabilities across rows
+       // So dispersal is from the y cell to each of the x cells.
+       Map<double> dispersal_prob_map;
        // Our random number generator for dispersal distances
        // This is a pointer so that the random number generator is the same